-Sarasota sits just south of Tampa on Florida’s sparkling Gulf Coast.
+Sarasota sits just south of Tampa on Florida’s sparkling Gulf Coast, a place well known as a coastal getaway for all ages.
 The city boasts an enticing cocktail of white sandy beaches, year-round great weather, fresh seafood, and a wealth of cultural venues.

 To get the most from Sarasota’s Lido Key, it’s best to explore it slowly.
 Take a quiet paddle through the mangrove tunnels or enjoy a guided tour with knowledgeable locals.